Use File Tools to back up data files

 3. Click OK.

-4. The folder is now added to the list of files and folders you want to backup.
+4. The folder now shows in the list of files and folders you want to back up.

 • Click Add Files to back up specific files.